HorgeJ/SQL-Studies/Querying-Relational-Databases.md

 ## Unique Keys
 Keys are very important part of a Relational database model.
 They are used to establish and identify relationships between tables and also to uniquely identify any record or row of data inside a table.
 A Key can be a single attribute or a group of attributes, where the combination may act as a key.

-### Types of Keys
+#### Types of Keys
-* Unique Keys: specifically configured so that no value can be repeated within it
+* Unique Keys: Specifically configured so that no value can be repeated within it
 * Primary Keys: Can never be null and only one per table.
 Can't be modified.
 Cant be NULL.
-* Foreign Keys:
+* Foreign Keys: Foreign Keys are a column, or columns, that relate records back to the primary key in another table.

+## One-to-Many Relationships